liyih/HybridPoint/README.md

 | :-------- | :---: | :---: | :---: |
 | KITTI   | 99.8  | 0.22  | 5.1  |

-we employ local-to-global registration(LGR) method as an estimator of the transformation matrix instead of RANSAC, as LGR is a faster and more robust method than RANSAC.
+We employ local-to-global registration(LGR) method as an estimator of the transformation matrix instead of RANSAC, as LGR is a faster and more robust method than RANSAC.
 For all the method, we use 1000 correspondences for evaluation.

 ```
 ./weights_for_hybrid/3dmatch.tar for 3DMatch&3DLoMatch